misnet/react-native-shop/README.md

 * react-native-loading-spinner-overlay
 * md5
 * lodash
-* es6-react-ixins
+* es6-react-mixins

 # Important!

-This App has run on a android6.0 device, but it has not tested on the other device, include the IOS Devices.
+This App has run on my android6.0 device, but it has not tested on the other device, include the IOS Devices.

 # App Features